NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.slider_manipulator/Tutorial/slider_Manipulator_Tutorial.md

  - Create a working scale slider

- # Prereqs
+ # Prerequisites
- To help understand the concepts used in this guide, it is recommended that you compelte the following:
+ To help understand the concepts used in this guide, it is recommended that you complete the following:

 - [Extension Environment Tutorial](https://github.com/NVIDIA-Omniverse/ExtensionEnvironmentTutorial)
 - [Spawning Prims Tutorial](https://github.com/NVIDIA-Omniverse/kit-extension-sample-spawn-prims)
 - [Display Object Info Tutorial](https://github.com/NVIDIA-Omniverse/kit-extension-sample-ui-scene/tree/main/exts/omni.example.ui_scene.object_info)

-:exclamation: <span style="color:red"><b>WARNING:</b> Check that Viewport Utility Extension is turned ON in the extension manager: </span>
+:exclamation: <span style="color:red"><b>WARNING:</b> Check that Viewport Utility Extension is turned ON in the Extensions Manager: </span>

 ![](./Images/viewportUtilOn.PNG)
 # Step 1: Create the extension

-In this section, you will walk you through how to create a new extension in Omniverse Code.
+In this section, you will create a new extension in Omniverse Code.

 ## Step 1.1: Create new extension template